Saa110/Amigot/README.md

 1. Navigate to your Amigo LMS course page
 2. Click the extension icon in your browser toolbar
 3. Configure your settings:
-   - **Auto Submit**: Automatically submit assignments
+   - **Auto Submit**: Auto-advance and submit on supported activities
-   - **Random Answers**: Fill in random answers for questions
+   - **Random Answers**: Select random options/fill random text where applicable
-   - **Skip End Module**: Skip assignments at the end of modules
+   - **Skip End Module**: Avoid end-of-module assessments
-   - **Navigate Content**: Automatically open non-assessment content
+   - **Navigate Content**: Open non-assessment content automatically
+   - **Run Quizzes**: Navigate and attempt quizzes after content
-4. Click "Start Automation" to begin
+4. Click "Start Automation" to begin.
+The active state is saved and honored on subsequent pages.

 ## How It Works

 ### Assignment Handling
 - Detects quiz, assignment, and lesson pages
-- Fills in random answers for all question types
-- Automatically submits completed assignments
+- Uses a dedicated `QuizHandler` to run a strict flow: enter → fill radios → finish attempt → submit all and finish
+- Falls back to legacy handlers for checkboxes, text inputs, and selects if the streamlined path is unavailable
-- Skips end-of-module assignments based on URL patterns and breadcrumbs
+- Skips end-of-module assignments based on breadcrumb keywords and URL patterns

 ### Content Navigation
-- Identifies non-assessment content links
+- Identifies non-assessment content links inside `.activity-item`
-- Automatically clicks through course materials
-- Staggers navigation to avoid overwhelming the server
+- Skips items already marked as completed (see Completion Detection below)
+- Opens each content item in sequence using an in-page queue
+- After finishing content, automatically proceeds to quizzes if enabled

 ### Safety Features
 - Skips file upload assignments
 - Avoids end-of-module assessments
 - Provides configurable settings for different use cases

+### Completion Detection
+- For general activities, looks for completion cues like green `btn-success`, visible "Done" text, or a check icon in the completion region
+- For quizzes, requires both sub-requirements to be marked done: "View" and "Receive a grade"

+### Queues and Persistence
+- Content and quiz URLs are stored in `sessionStorage` to navigate sequentially and avoid duplicates
+- Keys used: `__amigoNavQueue`, `__amigoQuizQueue`, `__amigoQuizLinks`, `__amigoQuizScanned`, `__amigoNavigated`
+- The popup’s active state and toggles are saved in `chrome.storage.sync` under `amigoSettings`

 ## Supported Question Types